Jonathan M. Wainwright (general): World War II

 In September 1940, Wainwright was promoted to major general (temporary) and returned to the Philippines, in December, as commander of the Philippine Department.

 As the senior field commander of Filipino and US forces under General Douglas MacArthur, Wainwright was responsible for resisting the Japanese invasion of the Philippines, which began in December 1941.
-On December 8, 1941, he commanded the North Luzon Force, comprising three reserve Filipino divisions and the 26th Cavalry Regiment (Philippine Scouts).
+On 8 December 1941, he commanded the North Luzon Force, comprising three reserve Filipino divisions and the 26th Cavalry Regiment (Philippine Scouts).
 Retreating from the Japanese beachhead of Lingayen Gulf, Allied forces had withdrawn onto the Bataan Peninsula and Corregidor by January 1942, where they defended the entrance to Manila Bay.

 Following the evacuation of MacArthur to Australia in March to serve as Allied Supreme Commander, South West Pacific Area, Wainwright inherited the unenviable position of Allied commander in the Philippines.
 Also that March, Wainwright was promoted to lieutenant general (temporary).
-On April 9, the 70,000 troops on Bataan surrendered under the command of Major General Edward P. King.
-On May 5, the Japanese attacked Corregidor.
-Due to lack of supplies (mainly food and ammunition) and in the interest of minimizing casualties, Wainwright notified Japanese General Masaharu Homma he was surrendering on May 6.
+On 9 April, the 70,000 troops on Bataan surrendered under the command of Major General Edward P. King.
+On 5 May, the Japanese attacked Corregidor.
+Due to lack of supplies (mainly food and ammunition) and in the interest of minimizing casualties, Wainwright notified Japanese General Masaharu Homma he was surrendering on 6 May.

-Wainwright at the same time sent a coded message to Maj.
-Gen. William F. Sharp, in charge of forces on Mindanao naming him as commander of all forces in the Philippines, excepting those on Corregidor and three other islands in Manila Bay.
-Sharp was now to report to Gen. MacArthur, now stationed in Australia.
+Wainwright at the same time sent a coded message to Major General William F. Sharp, in charge of forces on Mindanao naming him as commander of all forces in the Philippines, excepting those on Corregidor and three other islands in Manila Bay.
+Sharp was now to report to General MacArthur, now stationed in Australia.
 This was to cause as few troops as possible to be surrendered.
 Homma refused to allow the surrender of any less than all the troops in the Philippines and considered the troops on and around Corregidor to be hostages to ensure other forces in the Philippines would lay down their arms.
 Wainwright then agreed to surrender Sharp's men.